 - I found myself writing some version of “Despite Ye saying this, he’s also saying this” a lot.
 There are a few too many “despites.”
 Ye has to start treating the medium of speech like he treats his music and clothing design.

 - There is so much potential in Black and Jewish Americans understanding where their stories run parallel and intersect.
 There is a need for criticism of powerful Jewish Americans playing into Whiteness at the expense of Black folk, as well as criticism of Black Americans blindly going at all Jewish people.
 The power dynamic is imbalanced in favor of Whiteness, but it will require good-faith efforts from everyone involved to untangle this dissonance.
-This cannot be done without Black people making false claims to a Jewish/Semitic identity and Jewish Americans claiming they aren’t White in America.
+This cannot be done with Black people making false claims to a Jewish/Semitic identity and Jewish Americans claiming they aren’t White in America.

 UPDATE 11/23/2022: Lightly edited for typos and added context to “Stray Thoughts” section